cogu/dtl_json/README.md

 **`dtl_dv_t* dtl_json_load_cstr(const char *cstr)`**

-Parses the JSON document from the null-terminated string in str in cstr.
+Parses the JSON document from the null-terminated string (cstr).
 It returns a dynamic value containing a data structure based on the parsed content.
 The caller is responsible for deleting the dynamic value when it's no longer needed (use dtl_dec_ref).